matusm/Bev.Instruments.EplusE.EExx/README.md

 ```
 ## MeasurementValues Class

 This is a simple container class for handling the measurement values (temperature, humidity, ...) obtained by a probe query.
-Once created the values are inmutable.
+Once created the values are immutable.
 For new measurement values one has to create a new object of this class.

 ### Members